connectjunkie/homebridge-beoplay/README.md

 Ensure that you don't exclude inputs that you may use - if an excluded input is later used outside of Homebridge (for example AirPlay or Bluetooth) then the value will display incorrectly in the Home app, and the input on your device may be changed to one you have defined.

-## SpeakerGroups parameter
+## Speakergroups parameter

-You can supply the SpeakerGroups manually in the following format.
+You can supply speaker groups manually in the following format.
 This is optional as they will be parsed from the device if this parameter is not supplied:

     "speakergroups": [{
             "id": 1,